ca-montenegro/node-Express-react-mongoBoilerPlate/README.md

 *URL : The url where mongo is listening, this can be something like mongodb://localhost:xxxx/<dbname> or mongodb://<user>:<pass>@dsxxxxx.mlab.com:xxxx/<dbname> if you are using mongo lab.
 *DBNAME : The name of the database you want to connect to.
 *COLLECT : The name of the collection inside the database you want to use for this project.
 Try to have this collection empty before deploying as well.

-## How to Use the App

-In the app you have to submit player by player.
-Type the user name and hit enter or the submit button.
-If the player has a public profile, he will be ready to play.
-In case the player have private profile, an alert will be display, the player will be not ready and you must type another user.
-When both players are ready, you can hit the button "Fight!!" and the player with more likes in his/her pictures will win.

-At the both is the records table where you can see the all the matches among user, the likes-count and the winner.

 ## Built With